List of MBTA subway stations

 This is a list of MBTA subway stations in Boston and surrounding municipalities.
 All stations are operated by the Massachusetts Bay Transportation Authority.
 This list includes all rapid transit, light rail, and bus rapid transit (BRT) stations currently open on the MBTA's subway system.
 As of December 2022, the system has 153 stops and stations served by the Green, Blue, Red, Orange, and Silver lines.
 These range in scale from marked stops on the Green and Silver lines with no fixed infrastructure, to sprawling underground complexes at the downtown transfer stations.
 Stations are typically named after nearby streets, squares, neighborhoods, or institutions—e.g., Park Street, Central, Chinatown, and Airport, respectively.
-One additional Green Line station, Mystic Valley Parkway, is proposed but not funded.

-Boylston and Park Street stations, which opened in 1897, were the first two subway stations in the United States.